JoeyDiMart/AI-Web-Scanner/Weekly_Documents.md

 ### Technical updates
 - tested on https://realpython.github.io/fake-jobs/ since this was given from the beautiful soup documentation
+- added a NEEDS_SELENIUM dict based on the app_type (which gets found if set to auto) -> returns a true/false
+-

 ### Goals for the upcoming week